Fun 18th birthday ideas to celebrate his special milestone

 We told them: "You are one of the men Aaron and I (my husband wrote the letter) know and respect and I want Aaron to benefit from the wisdom each of you posses."
 Then we compiled all the letters in a notebook with page protectors and gave it to him on his 18th birthday.
 He was very impressed that so many men from his past took time to write their thoughts to him (especially the 6th grade teacher!).
 We got letters from friends we had moved away from, his 6th grade teacher, former pastor, grandfathers, etc.

-If you want to read further about this idea, we got it from the book Raising a Modern Day Knight by Robert Lewis.
+If you want to read further about this idea, we got it from the book Raising a Modern-Day Knight

 Easy and Fun Party